talagayev/OpenMMDL/docs/openmmdl_setup.rst

 **Running OpenMMDL Setup**
 =============================

-This is a detailed explanation on how to run the OpenMMDL Setup.
+This is a detailed explanation on how to run the **OpenMMDL Setup**.

 .. figure:: /_static/images/OpenMMDL_Setup.png
     :figwidth: 600px
     :align: center

-To start the OpenMMDL Setup we need to activate the openmmdl environment. to do this we have to enter the following command lines:
+To start the **OpenMMDL Setup** we need to activate the openmmdl environment. to do this we have to enter the following command lines:

 .. code-block:: text

     conda activate openmmdl

-Now that we have activated the openmmdl environment we can start OpenMMDL Setup.
+Now that we have activated the openmmdl environment we can start **OpenMMDL Setup**.
 To do this you need to type the following:

 .. code-block:: text

     openmmdl_setup

-This will open the OpenMMDL-Setup, which you can use for the creation of the input files for OpenMMDL Simulation.
+This will open the **OpenMMDL Setup**, which you can use for the creation of the input files for OpenMMDL Simulation.

-There are two possible options to create the input files for OpenMMDL Simulation:
+There are two possible options to create the input files for **OpenMMDL Simulation**:

 1. The PDBFixer Path, where a `pdb` file of the protein is used as an input for the preparation and simulation.
 The tutorial for the PDBFixer Path can be found :doc:`here </tutorial_pdb_path>`.